brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 ```

-### Each function inside micrograd can be timed with Python's native profiler
+### micrograd can be inspected with Python's native profiler
 To time any code is called "profiling".
-The other libraries generally would require additional profiling code written.
-Because micrograd is pure Python, one may time the code with the cProfile module out of box.
+For heavy encapsulation of functionality, the other machine learning libraries would require additionally written code to inspect itself.
+Because micrograd is pure Python, one may time it with the cProfile module out of box.

 ```sh
 python3 -m cProfile -s tottime <program_using_micrograd> <param> ...
 ```

 We rewrote the model behind [https://tsterm.com](https://tsterm.com) using micrograd.
-From the cProfile's output, one could readily see what costs most time was the tensordot operation (tensor multiplication), followed by differentiation of the element-wise multiplication operation.
+From the cProfile's output on one running, one could see that what costs most time was the tensordot operation (tensor multiplication), followed by differentiation of the element-wise multiplication operation.

 ```
    ncalls  tottime  percall  cumtime  percall filename:lineno(function)